emberjs/guides/source/models/defining-models.md

 ```

 Ember Data supports attribute types of `string`, `number`, `boolean`,
 and `date`.
-Which coerce the the value to the JavaScript type that
+Which coerce the value to the JavaScript type that matches
-matches its name.
+its name.

 Transforms are not required.
 If you do not specify a transform name
 Ember Data will do no additional processing of the value.